 Looking at it mathematically, it's impossible to have any kind of strategy.
 But we have to remember that humans and any and all animals are not usually perfectly mathematical.
 What does that mean?

-Basically, human beings think and are influenced by other things.
-So the game itself cannot be influenced, but the person playing can.
-To exemplify, let's cite an anime focused on game, No Game No Life.
+Basically, humans think and are influenced by other things.
+Thus, the game itself should not be influenced, but the person playing can be.
+To exemplify, let's mention an anime focused on games, No Game No Life.

 In this game, we see a scene that fully represents this thought.
 The protagonist makes a rock-paper-scissors bet.
 But before playing, he tells his opponent which form he will choose.
 This leaves the opponent in a big dilemma.
 Which in turn comes to the conclusion of not believing.